dine909/bmarm/README.md

-# Bare Metal GCC Arm
+# Bare Metal [QBS](http://doc.qt.io/qbs) GCC Arm

-Bare Metal multi vendor Blinky ARM SDK in QBS for GCC compilers.
+Bare Metal multi vendor Blinky ARM SDK in [QBS](http://doc.qt.io/qbs) for GCC compilers.

 ------------------
 ## What is this?

-This is a project utilising Qt build system (QBS) to manage the cross-compilation of an application targeted for Arm MCUs.
+This is a project utilising Qt build system ([QBS](http://doc.qt.io/qbs)) to manage the cross-compilation of an application targeted for Arm MCUs.
 The structure enables fast porting between different MCUs and also facilitates compilation for desktop targets.

 It is comprised of: